 Setup and administration for CDF Transformations

 You can use OpenID Connect and your existing identity provider (IdP) framework to manage access to CDF data securely.
-We currently support Azure AD, Microsoft's cloud-based identity and access management service.
+We currently support Microsoft Entra ID (formerly Azure Active Directory), Microsoft's cloud-based identity and access management service.

-This article explains how an Azure Active Directory (AD) administrator can control access to CDF Transformations using the organization's IdP.
+This article explains how a Microsoft Entra ID (ME-ID) administrator can control access to CDF Transformations using the organization's IdP.

 When you have registered CDF Transformations, users can sign in with their organizational ID to transform data in a CDF project.

-CDF projects running in Google Cloud Platform need to be allowlisted to support scheduling of transformations using OpenID Connect.
+CDF projects running in Google Cloud Platform need to be allowlisted to support scheduling of transformations using OpenID Connect (OIDC) credentials.
 Contact your Cognite representative to be added to the allowlist.

 Before you start

-Make sure you have registered the Cognite API and the CDF portal application in Azure AD and set up Azure AD and CDF groups to control access to CDF data.
+Make sure you have registered the Cognite API and the CDF portal application in Microsoft Entra ID and set up Microsoft Entra ID and CDF groups to control access to CDF data.

 To perform the steps below, you need to be an administrator of Azure AD.

-Step 1: Register an app in Azure AD to use with CDF Transformations
+Step 1: Register an app in Microsoft Entra ID to use with CDF Transformations

 Sign in to the Azure portal as an admin.